kragen/peg-bootstrap/peg.md

 The outer one
-needs to eat up trailing whitespace, since it might be followed by ` / ` or something, while the inner one should avoid eating up trailing whitespace, since it might be significant in JavaScript
+needs to eat up trailing whitespace, since it might be followed by `/` with space around it or something, while the inner one should avoid eating up trailing whitespace, since it might be significant in JavaScript